webprogramming260/startup-example/README.md

 - **application logic** - The highlight and ranking number change based up the user's selections.

 ## Service deliverable

+➡️ The following is an example of the required information for the `Startup Service` deliverable

 For this deliverable I added backend endpoints that receives votes and returns the voting totals.